Identity and contact details of the Data Controller

 Who will the Association share your personal data with?

-There may be times when the Association will be required to share your personal information with a third party such as contractors to enable them to contact you to arrange for repairs to be undertaken on your home, or other third parties where the Association is legally required to do so.
+There may be times when the Association will be required to share your personal information with a third party such as: service providers acting as processors based in the UK who provide IT and system administration services, email or website hosting services; contractors to enable them to contact you to arrange for repairs to be undertaken on your home; or other third parties where the Association is legally required to do so.

 How to access your personal information